Skip to content

 Will My Computer Work for Online Courses?

-Most online master's programs provide technology guidelines for students, which you can compare with your current system to assess the situation.
-If you have a fairly current browser and operating system, your computer may work fine.
-You might just need a few software upgrades or the latest version of apps you will use regularly.
-You can also add a tablet or another new device to the mix to help bridge any technology gaps.
+Most online master's programs provide technology guidelines for students, which you can compare with your laptop or desktop computer to assess the situation.
+Your browser or operating system may need updating, or you might just need a few software upgrades or the latest version of apps you will use regularly.
+You can also add a tablet or another device to the mix to help bridge any technology gaps.

-The goal is that your courses run smoothly when you access them, whatever configuration you have.
+The goal is that your courses run smoothly when you access them, whatever technology setup you have.
 Many education deals and discounts are available to students who want to invest in a new computer or tablet too, if you feel that a fresh start will be the best option.

 Do Online Master's Programs Hold Graduation Ceremonies?